 Getting Started with Intermittent Fasting

 - Try to stay active and avoid watching television

 - When you do eat, avoid processed and high sugar food and drinks

 The Bottom Line

-CBD oil is excellent for many of its users at improving general wellness and hormone regulation.
-When used in combination with other healthy lifestyle choices, like a healthy diet and plenty of exercise, intermittent fasting can enhance and magnify the benefits of CBD.
+CBD can be excellent way to improve your general wellness and hormone regulation.
+When used in combination with other healthy lifestyle choices, like a healthy diet and plenty of exercises, intermittent fasting can enhance and magnify the benefits of CBD.

-There are some individuals for whom fasting may not be a good choice like those who are underweight, pregnant, have had eating disorders in the past, or are on medications.
-Please seek advice from your doctor or medical professional before you make any changes to your diet or lifestyle.
+There are some individuals for whom fasting may not be a good choice.
+This includes those who are underweight, pregnant, have had eating disorders in the past, or are on medications.
+You should always seek advice from your doctor or medical professional before you make any changes to your diet or lifestyle.